IPL 2024: Delhi Capitals hold their nerve to beat Gujarat Titans in a high-scoring thriller

 The Field's player of the match

-Patel for his all-round show, Pant’s vintage heroics with the bat, Miller’s return to form, Salam’s three wickets coming in as an impact player are all strong contenders for The Field’s player of the match.
+Patel for his all-round show, Pant’s vintage heroics with the bat, Miller’s return to form, Salam’s three wickets coming in as an Impact Player are all strong contenders for The Field’s player of the match.

-The honor for this contest, however, goes to the lesser talked about Warrier.
+The honour for this contest, however, goes to the lesser talked about Warrier.
 Though he ended up on the losing side, the 33-year-old pacer was the only bowler to go under six runs per over when almost every other bowler was hit all across the park.

 Warrier bowled all his three overs in the powerplay and played little part in the match after that.
 But he finished with figures of 3-15, including the wickets of the dangerous Jake Fraser-McGurk, Prithvi Shaw, and Shai Hope.